benofbrown/darksouls/DSIII_Low_Death.md

 - **[Potential Danger]** Kill the jumping ghru.
 Grab the *Titanite Shard* near him, and the other *Titanite Shard* on the way up the hill.
 - Kill the ghru at the top of the stairs, and grab the *Purple Moss Clump* before extinguishing the flame.
 - Run to the *Keep Ruins* bonfire and rest.
-- Drop down off the right of the ramp and roll under it for a *Titanite Shard*.
-Roll over to the domed building.
+- Head down the ramp to the domed building on the right.
 - Grab the *Undead Bone Shard* near the slugs, then go up the ladder.
 Go around the side of the building and kill the Crystal Lizard for a *Twinkling Titanite*.
 Go through the illusory wall to get the *Dreamchaser's Ashes*.
-- Rest at the *Old Wolf of Farron* bonfire, then take the lift up, but don't fight the Stray Demon.
+- Take the lift up, but don't fight the Stray Demon.
 Instead go the other way, drop down and go around the side, killing the two Crystal Lizards there for two *Large Titanite Shards*.
 Also get the *Dragoncrest Shield* and start using it.
 - Homeward Bone to *Firelink Shrine*.
 I used to take the lift back down but the drop from the gate can kill you if you don't get it quite right so it's safter to warp out.
-- Buy a *Dagger* and a *Torch*.
 - Give the *Dreamchaser's Ashes* to the *Shrine Handmaiden* and sell her all your soul items.
 - Go to *Andre* and upgrade your sword to *Raw Astora Sword +4*.
 Also use the three *Estus Shards* to reinforce your estus.
 - Go to the *Firekeeper* and level up *Vigour* as much as you can.